 An Iowa inheritance tax return includes a list of the property in the decedent’s estate and the value of the property.
-This is referred to as the gross estate.
+This list of property and values is referred to as the gross estate.
 The gross estate includes real estate and tangible personal property located in Iowa, in which the decedent had an interest at the time of death.
-If the decedent was domiciled in Iowa, all intangible personal property must also be included (such as real estate contracts, cash, bank accounts, promissory notes, accounts receivable, mortgages, crop rent, cash rent, stock, bonds, employee pensions, profit sharing plans and IRAs).
-Some types of property may be only partially included in the decedent’s estate or not included at all.
-Examples include insurance payable to a person other than the decedent or the decedent’s estate, property owned in joint tenancy, certain gifts, life estates, powers of appointment, qualified terminable interest property and annuities.
-Some property may not be included in the estate for probate administration purposes.
-However, the value of the property is included in the estate for inheritance tax purposes.
-These types of property may include joint tenancy property, gifts made within three years of death, annuities and certain retirement plans, retained life interest, and trusts are not subject to probate administration but are subject to inheritance tax.
+If the decedent was domiciled in Iowa, all intangible personal property must also be included (such as real estate contracts, cash, bank accounts, promissory notes, accounts receivable, mortgages, crop rent, cash rent, stock, bonds, employee pensions, profit sharing plans, and IRAs).
+Some types of property may be only partially included in the decedent’s estate or may not be included at all.
+Examples include insurance payable to a person other than the decedent or the decedent’s estate, property owned in joint tenancy, certain gifts, life estates, powers of appointment, qualified terminable interest property, and annuities.
+Some property may not be included in the estate for probate administration purposes; however, the value of the property is included in the estate for Iowa inheritance tax purposes.
+Examples of these types of properties which are not subject to probate administration but could be subject to Iowa inheritance tax may include joint tenancy property, annuities and certain retirement plans, retained life interests, trusts, and gifts made within three years of death.

 The property listed in the gross estate inventory must be valued.
 The valuation may be computed in one of three ways.
 The most common method for tax purposes is market value on the date of death of the decedent.
 Market value is the price at which the property would change hands between a willing buyer and a willing seller on the date of death.
 The other two methods include an alternate valuation, which is the market value six months after the date of death of the decedent; or, a special use valuation, but only if this valuation is to be used for federal estate tax purposes.